 - Fair Housing Act: Property managers are required to make reasonable alterations at no cost to the tenant.

 - Medicaid and Medicare for families with special needs: Basic health and long-term care services for eligible people including individuals with disabilities, in families with low income and limited resources.

 Facing financial challenges?
 Here are some sources for help

-The best way to address money issues is to get ahead of them.
-If you see a need for assistance on the horizon, here are some places to turn for assistance:
+Don’t hesitate to ask for help.
+If you need assistance or anticipate you will in the future, here are some places to turn for assistance:

 - TRICARE Debt Collection Assistance Officers.
 TRICARE regional offices can help with resolving health care collection-related issues and are located at military treatment facilities.
 Or visit the Customer Service Community Directory to find a Debt Collection Assistance Officer.